Homap/ostrich_PAR_analysis/code/processing/README.md

 To convert to Z chromosome, superscaffold 54 must be cut at position 16379243 and inverted.
 Superscaffold 36 as a whole must also gets inverted (!
 Do not invert PAR and nonPAR separately, the whole superscaffold must get inverted in one piece).

 Script used to convert scaffold to chromosome coordinates is called `scaffold_to_chr.py`.
+Throughout the manuscript, we need measures of PAR and nonPAR separately.
+The conversion from scaffold to chromosome coordinate can therefore be done in three ways:
+- Conversion of whole Z

+- Conversion of only PAR

+- Conversion of only nonPAR

 ## Window-based measures